rrgmc/debefix/README.md

 - `!dbfexpr "refid:<table>:<refid>:<fieldname>"`: reference a **refid** field value in a table.
 This id is declared using a `_dbfconfig: {"refid": <refid>}` special field in the row.
-- `!dbfexpr "parent:<fieldname>"`: reference a field in the parent table.
+- `!dbfexpr "parent<:level>:<fieldname>"`: reference a field in the parent table.
 This can only be used inside a `_dbfdeps` block.
+Level is the number of parent levels, if not specified the default value is 1.
 - `!dbfexpr "generated<:type>"`: indicates that this is a generated field that must be supplied at resolve time, and can later be used by other references once resolved.
 If type is specified, the value is parsed/cast to this type after db retrieval.
   The default types are 'int', 'float', 'str' and 'timestamp', using the YAML formats.